“Go away! I hate you!”

 My son has shouted this at me more than once.
 Usually in the park, after school.

-Being away from me, with a new teacher, is always a trigger for him.
+Being away from their parents, perhaps with a new teacher, is often a trigger for young children.

-The tension of holding it together all day, his feelings of not quite understanding what’s going, of not being able to keep up with his peers, with the speed of the school day, fuels a volcano, ready to erupt.
+The tension of holding it together all day, their feelings of not quite understanding what’s going on, of not being able to keep up with their peers, with the speed of the school day, fuels a volcano, ready to erupt.

-When he meets me in the school playground there’s an energy, an urgency.
+When our children meet us in the school playground there can be an energy, an urgency.
 A lack of eye contact or warmth.
-He’s desperate to run, climb, be active.
-So, at the park there’s usually something that he can hook his uncomfortable feelings on, usually me.
+They can be desperate to run, climb, be active.
+So, it’s inevitable there’s something that they can hook those uncomfortable feelings on, usually us!

-It might be that I don’t have the right snack.
+It might be that we don’t have the right snack.
 Not enough water.
-I might want to go home too soon.
-I might not want him to roll in the mud in his school uniform.
-So, I get blasted.
+We might want to go home too soon.
+We might not want them to roll in the mud in their school uniform.
+So, we get blasted.
 “Rah!
 I hate you”.

-If I’m feeling resourced I can scoop up the insult and fling back some play.
+When this happens to me, if I’m feeling resourced, I can scoop up any insults and fling back some play.

-I might invite him to fly at me, spin him round till his feet are off the ground and land him back down again.
-I might cry “well, I love you, and I need to kiss you!” and start to chase him to try and land a kiss on his tummy.
-I might pretend the insult has punched me in the stomach, stagger towards him and crumple onto him in dramatic style.
+I might invite them to fly at me, spin them round till their feet are off the ground and land them back down again.
+I might cry “well, I love you, and I need to kiss you!” and start to chase them and try to land a kiss on their tummy.
+I might pretend the insult has punched me in the stomach, stagger towards them and crumple onto them in a dramatic style.

-I’m looking for a giggle to pop out, or a smile, it usually vanishes straightaway and needs another angry charge from him, but if there was a glimpse of a smile, I’ll follow that again, letting him use his physical strength to release some of the tension, allowing the giggle to grow.
+I’m looking for a giggle to pop out, or a smile, it usually vanishes straightaway and needs another angry charge, but if there was a glimpse of a smile, I’ll follow that again, letting them use their physical strength to release some of the tension, allowing the giggle to grow.

 I might need to hold a limit “they’re all the snacks I have.
 I have others at home”

-I’ll need to catch any flailing limbs so I won’t be hurt, and I’ll know he needs to fight for himself with me, because he can’t do it in the classroom.
+I’ll need to catch any flailing limbs so I won’t be hurt, and I’ll know we all need to fight for ourselves and we need to practise with those who are safe, because there are many times, with others, when we can’t stand up for ourselves.

-I try to be flattered that he’s bringing it to me.
-Knowing that if I don’t add to his hurt and shame this is a perfect way for him to get it out, and feel connected to me again.
+I try to be flattered when this energy is brought my way.
+I know that if I don’t add to the hurt and shame this is a perfect way for children to get it out, and feel connected to me again.

-And I try to ignore my feelings of “What will all the other parents think!”
-Those feelings usually change to “Look what I did!” when my son comes for a cuddle, laughs delightedly, plays with me and his brother well, and comes away from the park without a fight.
-Holding my hand and chatting about his day.
+And I try to ignore my feelings of “What will all the other adults think!”
+Those feelings usually change to “Look what I did!” when the child comes in for a cuddle, laughs delightedly, plays with me well, and comes away without a fight.
+Holding my hand and chatting animatedly.